Helping you get through life

-On the other hand, the internet is the perfect place to tell lies: some small, some whoppers.
-It's easy to create a whole new identity.
-And you can never be 100% sure that the person you're talking to is who they say they are.
+On the other hand, the internet is the perfect place to tell lies: some small, some huge.
+It's easy to create a whole new identity, and you can never be 100% sure that the person you're talking to is who they say they are.

 If you get involved with someone online, you need proof of who they really are before you even consider taking the relationship further.

 Apply the same rules to online relationships that you would to encounters in the real world.
 It's great to flirt, but set clear boundaries.

 If people get obsessive, abusive or have mood swings, back off.

 And remember, it might take time before you can fully trust someone.